PavleMrva/geekbot-report/README.md

 # Geekbot Report Script

-This script retrieves Tempo worklogs from Jira of previous work-day and copies the report to clipboard.
+This script retrieves Tempo worklogs from Jira of previous work-day and sends the daily standup report.
-It was implemented out of pure laziness, to avoid dull copy-pasting.

 ## Installation

-Download all dependencies
+Download all dependencies:
 ```bash
 go get -d ./...
 ```